A Visual Guide to React Rendering - useMemo

 .

 Every state update in our example is immutable.
-It means that every time we update the name or role of the user, we create the new user object from scratch.
+This means that every time we update the name or role of the user, we create a new user object from scratch.

 The useMemo